Terms & Conditions for Wandsworth Artists Open House 2019

 - Events cancelled before 1 July 2019 will qualify for a refund of their registration fee.

 - Individual Artists will be able to update their print information until 19th July on the WAOH website, after which date no alteration of the brochure copy will be possible.

 - Individual Artists can update their website listing online until the day of the event.

 - It is essential to get feedback from Visitors in order to learn and improve from the experience.
-By registering, all Artists commit to taking part to the evaluation process and share their Visitors’ feedback with ELC.
+By registering, all Artists commit to taking part to the evaluation process and share their Visitors’ feedback with LBW.

-- ELC will send all registered Artists a link to an evaluation survey before the event to feedback key points of information on the process, attendance and sales.
+- LBW will send all registered Artists a link to an evaluation survey before the event to feedback key points of information on the process, attendance and sales.
 Please make sure you commit to returning this survey.

 - Any disputes relative to Wandsworth Artists Open House will be dealt with in-house quickly and efficiently for all persons involved.

 - LBW have done their best to ensure the information on the WAOH website is accurate, but LBW declines any responsibility in ensuring the accuracy of the information provided by the Artist or Open House/Studio upon completion of registration.

 Severability and Variation

 - LBW reserves the right to amend these Terms and Conditions from time to time when deemed reasonable and necessary to do so.